superfeedr/documentation/README.md

 We also announced that we will **back up as much feed data** as possible from Google Reader's API until July 1st.

-If you want to start working with this API, please [start here](/superfeedr/documentation/blob/master/google-reader-api/README.md).
+If you want to start working with this API, please check browse the documentation in the <code>Files</code> section above.

 ## Support and Questions